 A skimmer takes organics out of the water BEFORE they have time to break down into nitrates.
 They also remove some beneficial things such as coral food.
 They are plug and play, and very reliable, but they will not capture ALL of the nutrients.

-If you already have a tank, I ask you to try these products out.
-If you are new to the hobby, we encourage you setup your tank with a scrubber from the start and starting it up after the tank’s cycle and initial algae boom.
-These models do not take a lot of space and will save you money.
+If you already have a tank, I ask you to try these Algae Turf Scrubbers out.
+If you are new to the hobby, we encourage you to set up your tank with an algae scrubber from the start and start it up after the tank’s cycle and initial algae boom.
+These models do not take up a lot of space and will save you money.
 I promise you will not be disappointed.